-Ask two Italians how to make a risotto.
+Ask two Italians how to make risotto.
 You will get 2 stories.
 Ask 4 of them, you will get 4 stories.
 Stir, don’t stir.
 Use only butter, oil’s forbidden.
-No! olive oil’s OK.
+No! olive oil is OK.
 Condiments at the beginning, no, at the end.
 Rest, don’t rest.
 Finish with cream?
-No cold butter!
+No, cold butter!
 Vialone?
 Arborio?
 Carnaroli?

 Here are my own fundamental rules:

-- 400 gr/ 1 pound green asparagus
+- 400 g/ 1 lb green asparagus

 - 1 garlic clove